AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 For maintenance updates prior to 2023, see [Previous Maintenance Updates](#previous-maintenance-updates)

+## Updates in September 2023

++++**Maintenance Update on September 7, 2023**

+**Project is blank when loaded from new [!UICONTROL Home] experience**

+_Projects_

+When a user clicks on a project from their [!UICONTROL Home] page in the new Home experience, the project's page fails to load.

+This occurs when the user has logged in as another user, then logged out as the other user and returned to their own [!UICONTROL Home] page.

++++

+**Filters do not apply to widgets in the new [!UICONTROL Home] experience**

 ## Updates in August 2023

 +++**Maintenance Update on August 31, 2023**